 Santiago Ramón y Cajal’s extraordinary drawingsNo modern computer can surpass the amazing information storage capability and rapidity of search and retrieval of information as that of the human neocortex.
-Unlike most of the brain, the neocortex randomly grows its over 10 billion axons, each with 10,000 dendritic connections.
 As can be seen in Ramón y Cajal's drawings made at the end of the nineteenth century, the neocortex consists primarily of six horizontal layers segregated principally by cell type and neuronal connections.
 The neurons are arranged in vertical structures called cortical columns, with a diameter of about 1 mm.
 A given column may respond to a sensory stimulus coming from a certain body part or region of sound or vision.
 These columns are similar, and can be thought of as the basic repeating functional units of the neocortex.
 In humans, a column contains approximately 70,000 neurons and the neocortex consists of about 500,000 columns.
+The visible structure of the neocortex is regular, but the initial connections between its over 10 billion axons apparently form at random, each neuron with over 10,000 dendritic connections to other neurons.
+Those synapses of neurons that fire get strengthened and preserved (perhaps for a lifetime), where those that are unused are "pruned."
 The biological basis for our proposed ERR is very straightforward.

 of the arborization of neurons needed for the ERR